 How could I tell?
 It all sounded strange and terrifying to me.
 What was this formality?
 What did Sasha mean about John not letting go?
 Not letting go of what?
 Where did I come into all this?
-Suddenly being brain-dead seemed a much better deal.
+Suddenly being brain-dead in a hospital bed seemed a much better deal.
 I felt as if I was being borne away from John by the others, heading towards some huge Unknown Thing that I could sense up ahead.
-And I seemed to be sensing other presences.
+And I seemed to be sensing other presences, lots of them.
+Lots and lots of them.
 Were these the ‘Billions’ Sasha had talked about?
 What should I do?

-Freddie and Sasha certainly seemed confident and happy enough.
+Freddie and Sasha certainly seemed confident and happy enough, from the feelings that emanated from them.
 Maybe I should just let them guide me.
 Sasha tried to reassure me, obviously able to hear my anxiety.

 We were drawing ever closer to the Thing that I had sensed.
-It turned out to be further away than I had thought, and inconceivably huge.
-As we approached, I could hear chatting, murmuring voices all around me, or every side and above and below me.
+It turned out to be further away than I had thought, and was inconceivably huge.
+As we approached, I could sense chatting, murmuring voices all around me, on every side and above and below me.
 It was as if I was being led through a huge sea of spirits, reaching beyond the limits of my perception in every direction of the compass.
+I was surrounded.

 Suddenly silence fell.
 There was no gradual falling away of sound, just an abrupt cessation of noise, leaving behind the naked, empty silence of space.
 Anxiety flooded me as I realised I was now the focus of attention for all these passed-over spirits.
 Like Dante—or was it Eliot quoting Dante, my mind stupidly, pointlessly debated—I could not believe how many there were here, undone by death.